dotnet/docs-maui/docs/user-interface/controls/image.md

 ---
 title: "Image"
-description: "The .NET MAUI Image displays an image that can be loaded from a local file, a URI, an embedded resource, or a stream." ms.date: 04/18/2023
+description: "The .NET MAUI Image displays an image that can be loaded from a local file, a URI, or a stream." ms.date: 04/18/2023
 ---

 # Image

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Image> displays an image that can be loaded from a local file, a URI, an embedded resource, or a stream.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Image> displays an image that can be loaded from a local file, a URI, or a stream.
 The standard platform image formats are supported, including animated GIFs, and local Scalable Vector Graphics (SVG) files are also supported.
 For more information about adding images to a .NET MAUI app project, see [Add images to a .NET MAUI app project](../images/images.md).

 <xref:Microsoft.Maui.Controls.Image> defines the following properties: